priyamdas2/BLOC/README.md

 ## ▶️ Demonstration and usage examples

-The repository includes a dedicated **DEMO/** directory containing fully reproducible examples that illustrate how to use **BLOC** in practice.
+The repository includes a dedicated **DEMO/** directory containing fully reproducible examples that illustrate how to use **BLOC** in practice for optimizing any objective function over domain 𝒞<sub>d</sub>.

 The demo scripts showcase:
 - Optimization using BLOC under both serial and parallel execution,